 Register for “Weaving DNA Test Results into a Proof Argument” by Karen Stanbary, CG, before 21 February 2017 at: https://attendee.gotowebinar.com/register/1253173154332404739.

 After registering, you will receive a confirmation email containing information about joining the webinar.
 For more information contact: office@BCGcertification.org.

-View BCG’s past Legacy webinars at http://familytreewebinars.com/bcg and http://bcgcertification.org/blog/bcg-webinars.
+View BCG’s past Legacy webinars at http://familytreewebinars.com/bcg and http://bcgcertification.org/blog/bcg-webinars and here.
 For more information on educational opportunities, please visit: http://www.BCGcertification.org/certification/educ.html.